-No, knowledge migrants and intra corporate transferees with a valid residence permit for this purpose are allowed to work in the Netherlands without a separate work permit.
+No, knowledge migrants and intra corporate transferees are allowed to work in the Netherlands without a separate work permit.

 What is the duration of the residence permit for knowledge migrants?

 Knowledge migrants receive a five-year residence permit if they have an employment contract for an indefinite period of time.
 If they have an employment contract for a limited period of time, the residence permit is granted for that period.